aidswidjaja/study/index.md

 nav_order: 1
 ---

+# Good job with your exams everybody!
+## If you're still doing them, good luck for you too!
+Adrian's Study Club will be maintained again next year (to move all of the old content on and fix [Known issues](issues.html))

+***

 # “Haven’t we all done this in our Maths Summary Books?”

 ## This website contains archives of Adrian's digitised exam resources and stuff like that.
 Feel free to use it for your own intents and purposes.